mrphysics-bonn/python-ismrmrd-reco/README.md

 For Siemens data this is can automatically be done at file conversion:
 1. The metadata file should have the same name as the sequence.
 2. The sequence/metadata filename has to be stored in the free text parameter "tFree" of the raw data file.
 This is automatically done in the newest Pulseq interpreter sequence (v1.4.0).
 3. The raw data is converted to the MRD format with the siemens_to_ismrmrd converter (https://github.com/ismrmrd/siemens_to_ismrmrd).
-After installation of the converter, `send_data_pulseq.sh` can handle Siemens raw data acquired with the Pulseq sequence.
-The shell script uses the parameter maps in "python-ismrmrd-server/parameter_maps" for file conversion.
+After installation of the converter, `send_data pulseq` can handle Siemens raw data acquired with the Pulseq sequence.
+The script uses the parameter maps in "python-ismrmrd-server/parameter_maps" for file conversion.
 4. Metadata merging is done by the functions "insert_hdr" and "insert_acq" in "python-ismrmrd-server/pulseq_helper.py".

 ### Reconstruction of JEMRIS simulation data

 Reconstruction of JEMRIS simulation data can be started within JEMRIS by selecting the "-r" option, when running JEMRIS in the command line or by starting the recon in the GUI with the "start reco" button.
 However, the following prerequisites have to be met:
 - The Docker image of the reconstruction server has to be pulled from Dockerhub (`docker pull mavel101/bart-reco-server`).
 If JEMRIS is running from the command line, the reconstruction server also has to be started.
-- The `client.py` (and its dependencies) has to be installed in the conda environment, where the JEMRIS simulation is executed.
+- The `client.py` (and its dependencies) has to be installed in the environment where the JEMRIS simulation is executed.
 This lets you execute the client from anywhere.
-It is recommended to use the provided `ismrmrd_client.yml` to create a conda environment for the client.
-Manual installation of the client is possible by running `pip install .` from the "python-ismrmrd-server" folder.
+Run `uv sync` from this repository to install it from the local submodule.

-Reconstruction of already simulated data can also be started by running `send_data_jemris.sh` as described in "Sending data via client".
+Reconstruction of already simulated data can also be started by running `./send_data jemris` as described in "Sending data via client".

 ### Extend & Modify existing reconstruction

-If the scripts `./start_docker_it` or `./start_docker_it_gpu` are used to start the docker container, the reconstruction codebase in the `python-ismrmrd-server` subdirectory is mounted in the active container and an interactive docker session in the bash shell is started.
+Use `./start_docker --interactive` to mount the reconstruction codebase in the active container and start an interactive docker session in the bash shell.
+Add `--gpu` for GPU support.
 Run `start_server` within the container to start the reconstruction server.
 If you leave the session, the container is killed.
 Note, that the dependencies in the codebase might have changed and the latest build of the Docker container might be necessary to run reconstructions.
 .
 Changes to the reconstruction scripts will immediately applied in a new reconstruction started.
 If subscripts are altered, a restart of the reconstruction server might be necessary.
 Some important scripts are explained in more detail:
 - `server.py`: New reconstruction scripts can be added here and a new configuration name should be assigned.
 The new reconstruction can be started sending data via `client.py` with the new configuration name by using the "-c" option (see above).